01 of 07

 The best money-saving strategy is to buy a pass, which will cover admission to national parks and many other areas managed by the federal government, such as national forests and wildlife refuges.
 Each pass will cover either all individuals in a vehicle or up to four adults.
 Children under 15 are... always admitted free.
 These passes are available:

 - Senior Pass: Those who are 62 and over have access to a fabulous bargain, a lifetime pass that costs only $10.
-(At the end of 2016, the NPS announced that the cost would increase to $80, with implementation to take place sometime in 2017.)
+But this bargain is going away shortly.
+The cost will increase to $80 on Aug.
+28, 2017.
 At parks that charge per vehicle, the pass owner and passengers are admitted for no cost.
 At parks that charge per person, the pass admits the pass owner plus up to three other adults.
 Children are always admitted free.
 Besides being good for admission, the senior pass offers a 50% discount on many services, such as campground fees.
 If you buy your senior pass by mail or online, you will have to pay another $10 for processing.

 - Access Pass: Those with disabilities are eligible for this pass, which is free.
 It also offers the 50% discount on services.